What do you look for in a keyboard? Should it have mechanical switches? RGB lighting? How about great media controls?

 What we thought of the Surface Keyboard:

-Microsoft’s Surface keyboard can take some of the great tablets and 2-in-1s from that range and turns them into fantastic laptops with just a few strokes of its keys.
+Microsoft’s Surface keyboard can take some of the great tablets and 2-in-1s from that range and turn them into fantastic laptops with just a few strokes of its keys.
 It’s an incredibly capable wireless keyboard in its own right, whether you’re a Surface user or no, and its battery life can leave it running for up to 12 months on a single pair of AAA batteries.
 Its keys will last far longer too, with support for as many as 500,000 actuations per key.
 That’s not on par with high-end mechanical boards, but good luck finding one of those that are as lightweight and portable as this one.

 You don’t have to just use it with Windows machines, though.
 Its Bluetooth 4.0 support means that it can be hooked up to any supporting devices, whether it’s MacOS, Android, or iOS.
 You can do it at a serious distance too, with support for up to 50ft of long-range typing.